sorccu/docker-adb/README.md

 ## Usage

+There are various ways to use this image.
+Some of the possible usage patterns are listed below.
+It may sometimes be possible to mix them depending on the case.

 ### Pattern 1 - Shared network on the same machine (easy)

 This usage pattern shares the ADB server container's network with ADB client containers.